 Author Bill Thompson from the Philippines replies to Mary:

 Earth Clinic readers have also reported experiencing depression symptoms after using turpentine.
 Others have experienced an increase in arthritis symptoms, diarrhea, and headaches.

-Earth Clinic’s Bill Thompson says, “If you have serious systemic candida and other pathogenic infections in your body and if you take turpentine for the first time, you will usually always get a Herx reaction which is caused by heavy die-off of pathogens with release of poisons.
+Candida book author Bill Thompson advises, “If you have serious systemic candida and other pathogenic infections in your body and if you take turpentine for the first time, you will usually always get a Herx reaction which is caused by heavy die-off of pathogens with release of poisons.”